mcaprari/couchdb-openid/README.md

 Quick test:
 ----------
 http://localhost:5984/_session?openid=auth-request&openid-identifier=<your openid>

+- optionally add the parameter app-return-address=[an_address_of_your_choice] to be redirected there when authentication is complete

 What to expect:
 ---------------
 Only openid 1.1 is supported and it has only been tested with myopenid.com as openid provider.